adrianoluis/CakePHP-YOURLS-Plugin/README.md

 You can call the component from any action in a controller or automate url shortening just using the follow code in your `/APP/Controller/AppController.php`:

 	public function beforeRender() {
+		$this->shortIt = true;
 		$this->pageTitle = 'your url title goes here'
 	}

-PS: is necessary to provide a title for shorter method otherwise it'll go in a infinite loop trying to resolve URL's title using YOURLS internal libs.
+PS: is necessary to provide a title for shorter method otherwise it will go in a infinite loop trying to resolve URL's title using YOURLS internal libs.

 Than from yout view, access the shorted url using:

 	<?php echo $shorturl['url']; ?>

-To get statistics from all your links you must change the default plugin format to xml (son is nor supported yet).
+To get statistics from all your links you need to choose between json or xml.
 This new setup changes the return from shorturl method.

 	public $components = array(
 		'Yourls.Yourls' => array(